matthewrstone/boltshop/guide/working-with-bolt/writing-tasks.md

         Everybody knows that the bird is the word.
     Successful on 1 target: localhost
     Ran on 1 target in 1.19 sec

+One thing to point out here: this should have run successfully wether you are on a Windows machine, a Mac or whatever Linux distro people are installing on their laptops these days.
+Tasks allows you to create a cross-platform task by using an `implementation` in your metadata.
+If we look at `tasks/example2.json`, you will see the implementation key along with the logic for what Bolt will do if it detects a *nix shell vs. detecting a Windows shell.

 That's all there is to it.
 We ran a tasks that's really nothing more than PowerShell with some input validation and description added.
 You can feel free to play around with this task by changing the target or even changing the parameter to a different string, but let's be honest, everybody knows that the bird is the word.